nashmit/GCHMC/README.md

 also cmake >= 3.0

 gcc version must accept c++11.
-Currently, the project was tested with gcc 5.0 or higher.
+Currently, the project was tested with gcc 5.0 / g++ 5.0 or higher.

 git clone --recursive location for gchmc